simmplicity-de-beauvoir/goldneedlebot/docs/pyralis.md

 - Views humans asking to be statues as small children asking to play pretend
 - Only does it because it takes so little effort on her part and she likes seeing their reactions
 -

+## Other
+- performs timestop with golden chains